 These cashflow deficiencies clearly indicate Canada’s competitive disadvantages with the above countries, but also represent key opportunities for Canada to develop country-specific strategies to strengthen its overall position in international trade.

 Canada generated an overall $29.6 billion trade surplus for 2022, expanding by 108.5% from $14.2 billion in black ink one year earlier in 2021.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-In 2015, Canada incurred the highest trade surpluses with the following countries:
+Canada incurred the highest trade surpluses with the following countries.

 These positive cashflow streams clearly indicate Canada’s competitive advantages with the above countries, but also represent key opportunities for Canada to develop country-specific strategies to optimize its overall position in international trade.

-Fifty-seven Canadian corporations rank among Forbes Global 2000 for 2015.
-Below is a sample of the major Canadian companies that Forbes included:
+Almost 60 Canadian corporations rank among Forbes Global 2000.
+Below is a sample of the major Canadian companies that Forbes included.